 - How much he purchased the team for: $223 million

 Mark Attanasio is the principal owner of the Brewers, but he made his money in, well, the money business.
-In 1991, he co-founded Crescent Capital Group, which now controls more than $26 billion in assets.
+In 1991, he co-founded Crescent Capital Group, which now controls approximately $38 billion in assets.
 According to Celebrity Net Worth, Mark Attanasio is worth $700 million.

 Stuart Sternberg, Tampa Bay Rays: $800 Million